New tadpole disease affecting frogs across globe, scientists find

 "We now need to figure out if this novel microbe causes significant disease and could be contributing to the frog population declines."

 Amphibians are among the most threatened of all animal groups.
-In 2008, 32 percent of frog species were categorized as threatened or extinct and 42 percent were listed as in decline.
+In 2008, 32 percent of frog species were categorised as threatened or extinct and 42 percent were listed as in decline.

 Some scientists say falling populations of amphibians and other animals suggest the Earth is undergoing a sixth so-called "mass extinction event", with extinctions happening so fast they rival the decline and death of the dinosaurs in just 250 years.